alexconst/alexconst.github.io/_drafts/ansible.md

 # About

 This is a concise tutorial on Ansible, which for demonstration purposes uses [Vagrant](vagrant.md) for machine/hardware abstraction.
-It is split into the following main sections:
-- installation;
-- TODO!
+It explains what Ansible is and is used for, shows how to install it, and gives an overview on its playbooks.
+Then goes into more detail on the files used by Ansible: inventory, config, and playbooks.
+It finalizes by showcasing multiple use cases.

 # What is Ansible

 *"Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates."* [^docs_ansible]
 In order to to this it uses text files where configuration management, deployment and orchestration tasks are defined.
 The advantage of using a provisioning tool like Ansible is that by using its configuration files it makes the whole process reproducible and scalable to hundreds or thousands of servers.
 With the benefit that these configuration files can be put under version control.
+Another advantage is that Ansible's modules are implemented to be idempotent; a property not present when using shell scripts.

 An Ansible recipe is composed by:
 - one or more YAML playbook files, which define the tasks to be executed,